-- BREAST PUMPS: Currently we do not provide breast pumps.
-Breastfeeding mothers may bring their own pump to and from the lactation room on a daily basis.
+- BREAST PUMPS: We do not provide breast pumps.
+Breastfeeding mothers should bring their own pump to and from the lactation room on a daily basis.
 Please do not leave your personal pump in the room.
 We are not responsible for securing personal items left in the rooms against theft or use by others.

 - PRIVACY: Upon accessing the room, lock the door.
 The lock will indicate that the room is OCCUPIED, once unlocked the sign will read VACANT.
 Do not prop open the door at any time.

 - TIME: Currently, the space is meant for one person at a time.
-Please respect your fellow mothers.
-Please limit your time to 20-30 minutes maximum, others may be waiting for the room.
-If we have more demand than usual, we will be implementing an appointment system for use of the room.
+Please respect your fellow mothers and limit your time to 20-30 minutes maximum as others may be waiting for the room.
+If we have more demand than usual, we will implement an appointment system for use of the room.

 The following is a list of New York organizations that offer breastfeeding information, workshops, and support groups.
 Please visit each organization’s website for more detailed information.
 Lehman College has no affiliation with these organizations; the links below are for information purposes only.